summea/pau/README.md

       1. what words go before other words
       2. what words go after other words
 - how to isolate patterns?
+  - find POS
+    - use guesses for common POS
+    - in common POS data set:
+      - assign POS to word
+      - assign POS weight to word (start at 0.1)
+      - then, with later data, if POS is reinforced, add to weight
+      - otherwise, weights that are still at 0.1 should probably be pruned at some point
   - ex: one phrase -> number noun
   - how would we know what patterns mean?
   - isolating subject, object, verb (without having previously-learned knowledge to which each POS relates)